Using Design to Solve Wicked Problems

 3. If their commission are on hold for any reason, change the pay date to a status that indicates that change

-Throughout all these conversations I was also continuing to refine the HiFi designs.
 I also started working with one of our amazing UX Researchers to get some really scrappy research done.
-We weren’t officially approved for UX Research on this project but we still wanted some insight from others.
-The testing was done with a very small number of Usana employees to gauge the overall effectiveness of the layout, hierarchy, color, and messaging.
-Although it was a small number of people and none of them were from our target user base, they did have relevant domain knowledge as employees.
-We were able to gather some valuable insights that helped us further refine the HiFi design.
+We weren’t officially approved for UX Research on this project but we still wanted some insight from people with domain knowledge.
+The testing was done with a very small group of internal employees and after the testing I worked with that researcher to make some adjustments to the design.

 Outro